david618/adminnotes/git.md

 #### Personal Access Token

 From GitHub settings under develop settings.
 Generate a access token.
 Give the token repo and gist scopes.
+Now when you connect use your Github user; but instead of using your password enter your access token.
+The token is a random 40+ character string of characters and numbers.

 #### SSH keys